xeniqued/info2180-lab4/README.md

-# info2180-lab4
+# INFO2180-lab4

-Lab 4 for Web Development 1
+This is Lab 4 for Xenique D.